 Worryingly, these messages contain URLs that are incredibly difficult to distinguish from legitimate ones belonging to UK food stores.
 You can see by this example how easy it is to fool people:

 www.asđa(dot)com/my-coupon – Notice the horizontal stroke across the letter d?
-To an unassuming eye, it could look like nothing more than a mark on the screen and a link to an ASDA domain page.
+To an unassuming eye, it could look like nothing more than a mark on the screen and a legitimate link to an ASDA domain page.
 However, this is actually a URL from a scam voucher message, and the horizontal stroke is deliberate – it's not a letter d at all, it's a different one altogether.
-As with all scams, The finer details matter.
+As with all scams, the finer details matter.

 Fake product reviews

 According to the CEO of Fakespot, a browser extension that identifies fake product reviews, fake Amazon reviews have skyrocketed this year.
 Bots write a lot of these bogus reviews, and they usually feature unusual turns of phrase and are over-packed with technical jargon.

 However, humans are the culprits in many cases, often following a handsome payment from the product manufacturer.
 There are 'review exchange' clubs online in the dark corners of social media sites, where sellers on sites like Amazon will offer goods in return for overly generous comment.

 Be equally aware of upvote hijacking, which is when companies target the most flattering reviews with a barrage of positive engagement to lift them to the top of the customer feedback section.